Contactinfo@meritcb.euPowered by

 Common mistakes

-Make sure you avoid the most common mistakes that would make your application ineligible, therefore not accepted for evaluation.
-The applications will not be accepted for evaluation if:
+Make sure you avoid the most common mistakes that would make your application ineligible, therefore not accepted for evaluation!

-• the applicant did not use the mandatory predefined template for the research proposal (see the Template section)
+1. the applicant did not use the mandatory predefined template for the research proposal (see the Template section);

-• the research proposal deviates from the template (all the predefined sections and subsections need to be kept and completed; the titles must not be modified)
+2. the research proposal deviates from the template (all the predefined sections and subsections need to be kept and completed; the titles must not be modified);

 Application process

-Applicants need to identify a suitable hosting organisation and research group for their research topic.
-Go through the research organisations and open research groups.
+As an applicant, you must first identify a suitable Hosting organisation and the research group compatible with your expertise (see Research options).
 The supervisors or group leaders corresponding to each research group are listed on the MERIT website.
-Applicants are welcome to contact the hosting organisation if they want to learn more about the research infrastructure, environment and supervisors.
-Following the choice of the research group, the applicants need to identify a suitable secondment.
+You are welcome to contact the Hosting organisation if you want to learn more about the organisation´s research infrastructure, environment and supervisors.

-Once you wish to apply, click on Apply in the top right corner of this page.
+Once your proposal is ready, click on Apply in the top right corner of this page and submit your application.

 Evaluation process